Getting Started

 mdvs init example_kb

-mdvs scans every markdown file, extracts frontmatter, and infers a typed schema:
+mdvs scans every markdown file, extracts frontmatter, and infers a typed schema.
+Each discovered field is shown as its own key-value table:

 Initialized 43 files — 37 field(s)